Travinkel/belsign-photo-doc/.junie/guidelines.md

 2. **Run the application**: If UI changes are made, consider running the application to verify the changes work as expected.
    - The application can be run using: `mvn javafx:run`
-   - The main class is: `com.belman.Main`
+   - The main class is: `com.belman.infrastructure.bootstrap.Main`

 ## Code Style Guidelines
 When making changes, Junie should follow these code style guidelines: